aonemd/aaku/README.md

 ### Usage

+- I use [Dotbot](https://github.com/anishathalye/dotbot) to bootrap the files together.
+It requires Python to be installed which comes with most of Linux distributions.
 - Running the installation script will run antoher script `requirements`.
 This is the script that installs the required packages.
 It currently works for Ubuntu based systems.
 To use it with another system, you'll need to install each package manually